ICS H21 • UC IRVINE • DAVID G. KAY • FALL 2008

 (check-expect (word-count empty) 0)

-(3) Chapter 16 (also assigned but not included in the lab assignment) goes through a longer example of the development process (using file management).
+(5) Chapter 16 goes through a longer example of the development process (using file management).
 It's also another illustration of defining and processing tree-shaped structures.

 David G. Kay, kay@uci.edu